kev-script/kev-script/README.md

 - 📍 Based in Los Angeles, CA
 - 🎓 Graduated cum laude in Economics from UC Berkeley
 - 🛠️ Experienced in TypeScript, Python, and machine learning
-- 🚀 Founded Wager Town, a sports betting app with 30K users and significant revenue
+- 🚀 Founded Wager Town, a popular sports betting app
 - 🌱 Currently on a sabbatical exploring LLMs and running marathons
 - 🌿 Founder of @DailyBiophilia, an influential Instagram community
 - 🎧 Previously at Spotify, where I led development for innovative ad formats